Prasannna-Gunasekaran/T-Radar/README.md

 This project is licensed under the MIT - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Acknowledge Peopel helping you build this project.
+Acknowledge People helping you build this project.
 * Thanks to the [zalando](https://github.com/zalando) project for helping throughout the project.